-The regional mobility corridor concept envisions regional travel corridors defined by a central throughway and high capacity transit well supported by a network of arterial streets, frequent bus routes, freight and passenger rail and bicycle parkways to provide for regional, statewide, and interstate travel.
-The function of this system of integrated transportation corridors is metropolitan mobility - moving people and goods between different parts of the region and connecting the region with the rest of the state and beyond.
+The regional mobility corridor concept envisions regional travel corridors defined by a central throughway and high capacity transit with a network of arterial streets, frequent bus routes, freight and passenger rail and bicycle parkways to provide for regional, statewide and interstate travel.
+The function of this system of integrated transportation corridors is metropolitan mobility -moving people and goods between different parts of the region and connecting the region with the rest of the state and beyond.
 Mobility corridors also have a significant influence on the development and function of the land uses they serve.
 Mobility corridors are defined by the major centers of the 2040 Growth Concept.
-The regional mobility corridor concept calls for the consideration of parallel and interconnected facilities, different travel modes, and land use when identifying needs and solutions to improve mobility within a corridor.
-The concept of a regional mobility corridor is shown in Figure 3-12.
+The regional mobility corridor concept calls for the consideration of parallel and interconnected facilities, different travel modes and land use when identifying needs and solutions to improve mobility within a corridor.
+The concept of a regional mobility corridor is shown in Figure 3.10.

 Since the 1980s, regional mobility corridors have had throughway travel supplemented by high capacity transit service that provides an important passenger alternative.
 Parallel arterial streets, heavy rail, bus service, bicycle parkways and pedestrian/bicycle connections to transit also provide additional capacity in the regional mobility corridors.
 The full array of regional mobility corridor facilities should be considered in conjunction with the parallel throughways for system evaluation and monitoring, system and demand management and phasing of physical investments in the individual facilities.
 Bicycle and pedestrian travel and access to transit are also important as we plan and invest in regional throughways and arterial streets.
-New throughway and arterial facilities, such as freeway interchanges or widened arterial streets, should be designed, and constructed in such a manner as to support bicycling, walking and access to transit.
+New throughway and arterial facilities, such as freeway interchanges or widened arterial streets, should be designed and constructed to support bicycling, walking and access to transit.

-The Mobility Corridor Strategies provided in the Appendix provides a summary of the 24 corridors, describing facilities, functions, land uses, and documenting transportation needs and strategies for addressing them.
-Updates to these strategies will be informed by the Regional Mobility Policy update described in Chapter 8.
+The Mobility Corridor Strategies can be found in the Appendix of the 2014 RTP, which provides a summary of the 24 corridors, describes their facilities, functions and land uses and documents transportation needs and strategies for addressing them.